-On Sunday, January 15, 2017, ushers distributed baskets of “watchwords” to those in attendance.
+On Sunday, December 30, 2018, ushers distributed baskets of “watchwords” for 2019 to those in attendance.
 Pastor Barry invited everyone to select their own personal “Watchword” for the year.
 He selected the following text for the congregation.

 The Tradition of the “Watchword”